Signal 30 (Mad Men): Plot

-Later that day, Lane storms into a partners' meeting, shouting at Pete about how Edwin's wife has found out about Edwin's adultery and is devastated; Edwin has withdrawn his business as a result.
-Lane blames Pete's methods for losing the account, and Pete responds by citing Lane's redundant role at the firm and challenging his sexuality.
-To the surprise and shock of the other partners, Lane responds by challenging Pete to a fistfight.
-Pete and Lane exchange blows until Lane wins, leaving a bloodied Pete on the office floor.
-Bruised, shaken, and humiliated, Pete retreats to his office.
+The next day, Roger calls Ken into his office and bluntly tells him to stop writing in his spare time.
+Later, Lane storms into a partners' meeting, shouting at Pete about how Edwin's wife has found out about Edwin's adultery and Edwin has withdrawn his business.
+Lane blames Pete, and Pete responds first with homophobia and then by denigrating Lane's role at the firm.
+Lane responds by challenging Pete to a fistfight; the other partners do not intervene and Lane wins, leaving a bloodied Pete on the office floor.
 Joan goes to comfort Lane, but Lane misinterprets her affection as romantic and kisses her.
 Joan, startled, stands and opens the door, but does not leave.
-She instead stays with Lane and forgives his blunder, claiming that he'd done to Pete what everyone in the office had wanted to do for some time.